The Causes and Symptoms of Hearing Loss

 Types of Hearing Loss continued...

-Mixed hearing lossis a combination of conductive and sensorineural hearing loss, meaning that there may be a problem in the outer or middle ear and in the inner ear or auditory nerve.
-Mixed hearing loss can happen after a head injury, long-term infection, or because of a disorder that runs in your family.
+is a combination of conductive and sensorineural hearing loss.
+There may be a problem in the outer or middle ear and in the inner ear or auditory nerve.
+It can happen after a head injury, long-term infection, or because of a disorder that runs in your family.

 Hearing loss can affect one or both ears.
 It can happen suddenly or gradually get worse over time.
 If you notice sudden hearing loss, you should see an ear, nose, and throat specialist as soon as possible.

 When your hearing is normal, sound waves enter your outer ear and cause your eardrum and middle ear bones to vibrate.
 The sound waves then travel through your inner ear, which is a shell-shaped, fluid-filled tube called the cochlea.
 As the fluid moves, it sets in motion thousands of tiny hairs that convert the sound vibrations into nerve impulses.
 Those impulses go to your brain where they are processed into sounds you can recognize.